BroManDudeGuyPhD/Helldivers-stratagem-input/README.md

 If the script is placed somewhere on your Windows path, you can call it with just
     `automagic-democracy -strat "Airstrike"`

 However, the HASS.Agent program cannot call it directly, I believe because it isn't running the commands in powershell but CMD,  so the longform is required
+Inside the HASS.Agent, I set up a Custom Command of type switch, with the command formatted like
+    `powershell.exe -File "C:\Users\andre\automagic-democracy.ps1" -strat "Orbital Laser"`